clintatelier/digital_ocean_manager/README.md

    python scripts/deploy_web_app.py
    ```
 3. Follow the prompts to specify your app name, type (web app or static site), and the droplet IP address
-4. After successful deployment, a JSON file with deployment information will be generated
+4. After successful deployment, a JSON file with comprehensive deployment information will be generated

 ### Gathering Deployment Information

-To collect information about your deployed applications:
+To collect detailed information about your deployed applications:

 1. Run the gather deployment info script:
    ```
    python scripts/gather_deployment_info.py
    ```
 2. Follow the prompts to specify your app name, type, and the droplet IP address
-3. The script will generate a JSON file with detailed deployment information
+3. The script will generate a JSON file with comprehensive deployment information

 ## VS Code Integration